ShotaSHIBASAKI/EGT-of-interspecific-mutualism/README.md

 With a function Analyze (M,k) one can calculate the favorability of each species given the number of species M and the value of k.
 Analyze2 make the favorability of each species in the three or four species with deifferent values of k.
-This function was used to drow Fig. 5 in the manuscript.
+This function was used to draw Fig. 4 in the manuscript.